AMHERSTBURG FREEEDOM MUSEUM

 Deep Canadian Roots in the Davis Family – Part 3

 1887, he started a law practice in Amherstburg.
+Among the locations of Davis’ law practices is 159 Gore Street.
+From 1889 until 1909, Delos Davis’s law office Davis and Davis was located here.
 Although Delos focused on criminal and municipal law, his specialty was drainage litigation.
 He was also appointed to the King’s Counsel on 10 November 1910, the first Black person to have this honour in the British Empire.
 What an impressive life.

 Ever wonder about Delos’ personal life?
 Delos was married twice.
 The first marriage was to Jane Mitchell in 1868 and they had three sons (Delos Jr., Fred and James) and four daughters (Nora Evaline, Wava, Clara Ann and Bertha).
 Sadly, Jane passed away during childbirth in 1893.
 His second marriage was to Mary Jane Banks in 1907.
 Of the children from his first marriage, Clara Ann was born in 1873, while Bertha was born in 1877, and Wava was born in 1893, later marrying Alfred Anderson.
 Nora Evaline married Marshall Dean and they had five children: Cleo, Flora and Florance,(who were twins), and Veola and Davis (who were also twins).